 The Tudor Revival residence at 4140 North Illinois Street was built in 1925 by Guy Alwyn Wainwright (1889-1956) and Jeanette Harvey Wainwright (1894-1949).
 At the time the recently-wed couple built their new home, Guy Wainwright was vice president and general manager of the Diamond Chain Company.
-He became the president of Diamond Chain just a few years later, upon the death of his father, Lucius Morton Wainwright (1860-1931), and became chairman of the board, later still.
-The Wainwrights owned the property for 32 years.
-Their three children, William, Thomas, and Stephen, grew up in the home.
-Their youngest son, Stephen, a noted biologist and retired Duke University professor, is still living.
+He went on to become president of Diamond Chain in 1931 and chairman of the board in 1955.

-After Patty passed away in December of 2016, the property was inherited by the widow of her older son, John Huyler Acheson (1942-2014), and her younger son, Donald Jameson Acheson.
+After Patty passed away in December of 2016, the property was inherited jointly by the widow of her older son, John Huyler Acheson (1942-2014), and her younger son, Donald Jameson Acheson.
 Don purchased his brother's half of the estate from his sister-in-law, thus making Don the sole owner.
 The extended Cochran family has now owned the property for 61 years.
-In the summer of 2017, Don and his wife, Clare Fox Acheson, graciously agreed to allow St. Margaret's Hospital Guild make the property its 57th Decorators’ Show House and Gardens.
+In the summer of 2017, Don and his wife, Clare Fox Acheson, graciously agreed to allow St. Margaret's Hospital Guild to make the property its 2018 Decorators’ Show House and Gardens.

 Atop the knoll between what is now the west side of the 4100 block of Illinois Street and the east side of the 4100 block of Capitol Avenue, William and Flora Ketcham built a 19-room mansion.
-Locals referred to the family's property as "Ketchams' Hill" and "Ketchams' Woods," which were obvious references to its physical setting.
-The family called the house "Robin Wood."
+Locals referred to the family's property as "Ketcham Hill" and "Ketcham Woods," which were obvious references to its physical setting.
+However, the family also called their house "Robinwood."
 The Ketchams reared seven children there: Flora, Agnes, Jane, Lilla, Henry, Lucia, and Dorothy.
-They all became doctors, lawyers, or teachers.
+They became doctors, lawyers, and teachers.

 St. Margaret's Hospital Guild member Sharon Butsch Freeland.